What Being Friends With Anna Delvey Was Really Like — Before Getting Scammed

 “It drives my father crazy,” she said, aware that I was looking.
 He thought her habit gave the impression that something was wrong with her, she said.
 Her face broke into a grin as she wondered aloud if he was right.
 On the inside of Anna’s right wrist was a tattoo, in black ink, a cartoon outline of a ribbon tied into a bow.
 I’d seen it before but never asked about its significance.
 “How long have you had that tattoo?”
 I said.

 Anna had gotten it when she was young, she told me, as an ode to Marie Antoinette.
 She had written an essay about the ill-fated queen for school, and developed a subsequent fascination.
-I couldn’t imagine why she’d have looked up to a woman rumoured to have said, “Let them eat cake,” when she heard people were starving, so I thought of Anna instead a- year-old, watching Sofia Coppola’s Marie Antoinette and idealising Kirsten Dunst.
-Surely, that was the Marie Antoinette she idolised.
+I couldn’t imagine why she’d have looked up to a woman rumored to have said, “Let them eat cake,” when she heard people were starving, so I thought of Anna instead a- year-old, watching Sofia Coppola’s Marie Antoinette and idealizing Kirsten Dunst.
+Surely, that was the Marie Antoinette she idolized.

 “I’ve had it for so long, I barely notice it anymore,” she told me.
 Her tone was suddenly dismissive, implying that her admiration for such a person had faded.